 Get in touch

 After a 15-year career in product and user experience design, Rehann made a deliberate transition into full-time painting.
-Along the way, he adopted several personal principles that profoundly shape his artistic life: he does not do competitions, awards or exhibitions.
-He has no social media presence, as he believes that public performance and digital visibility often dilute an artist’s ability to discover who they truly are.
+Along the way, he adopted several personal principles that profoundly shape his artistic life: he does not sell art, do competitions or exhibitions.
+He has minimal social media presence, as he believes that public performance and digital visibility often disrupt an artist’s growth and ability to discover who they truly are as an artist.

 In both his art and his teaching, immediacy is central.
 Rehann paints wet-into-wet, typically completing a work within 20–30 minutes while the paper is still wet.
 He teaches only in person, rejecting online classes and recorded tutorials in favour of real, embodied learning—where attention, intuition and physical engagement shape the outcome.